KristijanManovski/Portfolio/README.md

 __Test Analysis & Design__

+• Experienced in test analysis and design, I possess the skills to systematically analyze software requirements, identify test objectives, and develop comprehensive test plans and strategies.

+• Proficient in utilizing techniques such as equivalence partitioning, boundary value analysis, and pairwise testing to generate effective test input data and ensure thorough test coverage.

+• Skilled in crafting detailed test cases, I design test scenarios that address both functional and non-functional aspects of software systems, facilitating rigorous testing and validation processes to deliver high-quality software products.

 •	Familiar with functional decomposition of products, creating state transition diagrams, writing use cases

 •	Can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data